youwuyou/youwuyou.github.io/_projects/trip_camino.md

     </div>
 </div>
 <div class="caption">
-    After the whole day hike, I decided to take a small break and went up hills to explore the ruins of a small castle -- <a href="https://maps.app.goo.gl/mX4rKDyDJZEAN5797"> Castillo de San Esteban de Deyo o de Monjardín</a>.
- It was an astonishingly beautiful view up the hills when the sun gradually started to set down.
+    After a full day's hike, I decided to take a short break and ventured up the hills to explore the ruins of a small castle—<a href="https://maps.app.goo.gl/mX4rKDyDJZEAN5797">Castillo de San Esteban de Deyo or de Monjardín</a>.
+The view from the hills was astonishingly beautiful, especially as the sun gradually began to set.
 </div>